shipdocs/bastion-firewall/TESTING_v2.0.18.md

 curl --socks5 127.0.0.1:1080 http://example.com
 ```

-**Expected Result:** ⚠️ Douane should prompt for the SSH connection to localhost
+**Expected Result:** ⚠️ Bastion should prompt for the SSH connection to localhost
 **Action:** This is CORRECT behavior - malware often uses SSH tunnels to bypass firewalls

 ---